vuestorefront/vue-storefront/packages/core/docs/integrate/integration-config-based-on-cookie.md

 ### Method #2: Nuxt plugin

-Not in every situation we are able to use `beforeLoad` component.
+Not in every situation, we are able to use `beforeLoad` component.
 There might be a case where we want to do it once and globally or where there is no Vue component or `beforeLoad` property.
 Then we need to create a Nuxt plugin.

 Create `plugins` directory in your project and inside it, create `adyen.ts` file:
 ```ts